What is anticipatory grief?

 Phase II.
 The next phase is concern for the dying person.
 Family members may regret arguments

 or disciplining the dying child.
-For the dying child, concern may increase for him
+For the dying child, concern may increase for themself

-or herself and his or her own fears of death.
-The child may also be worried about
+and their own fears of death.
+The child may also be worried about the emotions expressed

 Phase III.
 In this phase, the actual death may be "rehearsed."
 The physical process of death